davidvuong/mongoose-mutex/README.md

 mongoose-mutex
 ==============

-Version: 0.2.0
+Version: 0.2.1

 Easily acquire arbitrary mutual exclusions via your mongoose connections.
 They're logical mutexes, not object locks.
-Interaction with this module is done via A+ conformant promises.
+Interaction with this module is done via [A+ conformant promises](https://promisesaplus.com).
-The RSVP module was used, so their promises will be returned, but this can easily be configured (see `options.promiseType`).
+The [RSVP](https://www.npmjs.com/package/rsvp) module was used, so their promises will be returned, but this can easily be configured (see `options.promiseType`).

 ## Installation